top of page

 How does Jesus respond in verse 23?

 In this Gospel, Jesus has talked about never dying and about being raised on the last day.
-In verse 24, Martha shows that she has incorporated that teaching into her thinking.
-She “gets it.”
-That leads to Jesus saying something new.
+In verse 24, Martha affirms that she believes in the resurrection of the dead (as did many of the Jews at that time).
+That opens the door for Jesus to say something new.
 What does he say in verse 25?

 What do you think it means, to say that Jesus is the resurrection and the life?